SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 howfar aspect (my term) indicates how the state is changing during the specified time. howfar aspect may be inchoative, cessative or ø.
-Inchoative aspect is howfar aspect indicating that something is beginning (however not that something is about to begin).
+Inchoative aspect is a howfar aspect indicating that something is beginning (however not that something is about to begin).
-Cessative aspect is howfar aspect indicating that something is ending.
+Cessative aspect is a howfar aspect indicating that something is ending.

 ###### prospective/retrospective

-The spective (my term) aspect indicates when an event takes place relative to the reference time. spective aspective may be prospective, retrospective, or ø.
+spective aspect (my term) indicates when an event takes place relative to the reference time. spective aspective may be prospective, retrospective, or ø.
-Prospective aspect is spective aspect indicating that an event occurs subsequent to a reference time.
+Prospective aspect is a spective aspect indicating that an event occurs subsequent to a reference time.
-Retrospective aspect is spective aspect indicating that an event occurs before a reference time.
+Retrospective aspect is a spective aspect indicating that an event occurs before a reference time.
-Retrospective aspect is commonly but confusingly also called perfect aspect, not to be confused with perfective aspect.
+Retrospective aspect is commonly but confusingly also called perfect aspect.
+^not to be confused with perfective aspect

 ###### gnomic/episodic

-The scope aspect (my term) indicates what kind of scope something being the fact has.
+scope aspect (my term) indicates what kind of scope something being the fact has.
 Scope aspect may be gnomic, episodic, or ø.
-Gnomic aspect is the scope apsect indicating general truths.
+Gnomic aspect is a scope aspect indicating general truths.
-Episodic aspect is the scope aspect indicating truths that are temporally bounded.
+Episodic aspect is a scope aspect indicating truths that are temporally bounded.

 ###### telic/atelic

-Telicity is the grammatical feature (mostly seen as an aspect) of whether something has a specific endpoint.
+Telicity is the aspect of whether something has a specific endpoint.
+Telicity is sometimes also analyzed as something else than a aspect.
 Telicity may be telic, atelic, or ø.

 ##### modality

 modality is a grammatical feature category encoding possible situations.
+Modality marked on a verb/VP is known as mood, however some authors also treat them as synonyms.
 Different forms of modality are sometimes called flavors.

 ###### deontic/epistemic, realis/irrealis